ibm-cloud-docs/openshift/openshift_health.md

 ## Viewing cluster states
 {: #states}

-Review the state of an OpenShift cluster to get information about the availability and capacity of the cluster, and potential problems that might occur.
+Review the state of an {{site.data.keyword.openshiftshort}} cluster to get information about the availability and capacity of the cluster, and potential problems that might occur.
 {: shortdesc}

 To view information about a specific cluster, such as its zones, service endpoint URLs, Ingress subdomain, version, and owner, use the `ibmcloud oc cluster get --cluster <cluster_name_or_ID>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_get).
 Include the `--show-resources` flag to view more cluster resources such as add-ons for storage pods or subnet VLANs for public and private IPs.